Writing Romance with Humor, Suspense and Inspiration…

 Writing Language-based Children’s Books that Educate, Inspire and Give Hope.

-As a late bloomer, I started writing at age 36.
-With practice and encouragement, I started writing romantic fiction and became a member and officer of a writer’s group.
+Mary describes herself as a late bloomer.
+She started writing at age 36.
+With practice and encouragement, she started writing romantic fiction and became a member and officer of a writer’s group.

-My story writing really took off when I discovered the pines, firs and rocky knolls of Northeast Oregon.
-My husband enjoyed panning for gold in the creeks, but I fell in love with the mining ghost towns and the history surrounding those areas.
-Three of my magazine articles based on ghost towns in Northeast Oregon, and the history of the Chinese miners who followed the white man to the mines, were published nationally.
-I’ve written books with gold mining or boom town settings, including a time travel series back to 1870 in Cracker Creek, which is now called Bourne, Oregon.
+Her story writing really took off when she discovered the pines, firs and rocky knolls of Northeast Oregon.
+Mary’s husband enjoyed panning for gold in the creeks, but she fell in love with the mining ghost towns and the history surrounding those areas.
+Three of her magazine articles based on ghost towns in Northeast Oregon, and the history of the Chinese miners who followed the white man to the mines, were published nationally.
+Mary has written books with gold mining or boom town settings, including a time travel series back to 1870 in Cracker Creek, which is now called Bourne, Oregon.

-I graduated from college and taught speech and language classes to K-12 students.
-I loved teaching idioms, sayings, expressions and proverbs that are important for language deficient students to learn.
-My first children’s book deals with the phrase, THE BIG GUY UPSTAIRS.
+Mary is also a leader and speaker for the Idaho Creative Authors Network.
+She graduated from college and taught speech and language classes to K-12 students.
+She loved teaching idioms, sayings, expressions and proverbs that are important for language deficient students to learn.
+Her first children’s book deals with the phrase, THE BIG GUY UPSTAIRS.

-My husband has Multiple Sclerosis and, over the last decade, we’ve seen firsthand that when unwelcome change comes along there is always something to be thankful for.
-I wanted people to know this, that there is hope in silver linings.
-My latest children’s book is called BIJU SILVER LINING.
+Mary’s husband has Multiple Sclerosis and, over the last decade, she has seen firsthand that when unwelcome change comes along there is always something to be thankful for.
+She wanted people to know this, that there is hope in silver linings.
+Her latest children’s book displays this hope in BIJU SILVER LINING.